The mission of a Toastmasters club

 VP of Public Relations for Peace Speakers

-To access our previous blogs, here are the links
+To access our previous blogs, here are the links:

 (We kept running out of space and needed to start new ones!)